aphp/edsnlp/docs/home/tutorials/matching-a-terminology.md

 ```

 1. We can now match using regular expressions.
 2. We can mix and match patterns!
-Here we keep looking for patients using SpaCy's term matching.
+Here we keep looking for patients using spaCy's term matching.
 3. RegExp matching is not limited to the verbatim text!
-You can choose to use one of SpaCy's native attribute, ignore excluded tokens, etc.
+You can choose to use one of spaCy's native attribute, ignore excluded tokens, etc.

 This code is complete, and should run as is.